sushantmath/GraphSense/replit.md

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript for type safety and modern development patterns
 - **Routing**: Wouter for lightweight client-side routing with a single-page application structure
-- **Styling**: Tailwind CSS with custom Aditya Birla Group brand colors and typography, utilizing the Inter font family
+- **Styling**: Tailwind CSS with custom QoreWorks brand colors and typography, utilizing the Inter font family
 - **Component System**: shadcn/ui components built on Radix UI primitives for accessibility and customization
 - **State Management**: TanStack React Query for server state management and caching
 - **Build Tool**: Vite for fast development and optimized production builds